Interplay of Charge Density Wave and Magnetism on the Kagom\'e Lattice

-The spin-polarized bond fluctuations turn out to be substantially enhanced compared to the spin-degnerate nonmagnetic kagom\'e metals at vH filling \cite{arXiv24-FuRQ}.
-The leading instability of the FM half-metal is toward nn real and nnn imaginary bond order rather than the onsite charge density ordered (CDO) states.
-When all particle-hole channels in the Wick contraction are treated on equal footing, we show that the intersite Coulomb interactions $(V_1,V_2)$ drive the FM ordered state into $2a_0 \times 2a_0$ real and complex CDW phases with spin-polarized LC order, providing a concrete model realization of bond ordered CDW and LC order \cite{arXiv24-FuRQ, arXiv24-ZhanJ}.
-We obtain and discuss the properties of the stable phases and the phase diagram.
-In particular, we show that at a smaller $U$ where spins are partially polarized, the emergence of bond-ordered CDW in the FM ordered kagom\'e plane would induce a significant enhancement of the ordered magnetic moments.
+The spin-polarized bond fluctuations turn out to be substantially enhanced compared to the spin-degenerate nonmagnetic kagom\'e metals at vH filling \cite{arXiv24-FuRQ}.
+The leading instability of the FM half-metal is toward nn real and nnn imaginary bond orders rather than the onsite charge density ordered (CDO) states \cite{arXiv24-FuRQ, arXiv24-ZhanJ}.
+When all particle-hole channels in the Wick contraction are treated on equal footing, we show that the inter-site Coulomb interactions drive the FM ordered state into spin-polarized $2a_0 \times 2a_0$ real and complex CDWs with LC order, providing a concrete model realization of bond-ordered CDW and LC order for physical spin-1/2 electrons.

+For intermediate $U$, which is expected for FeGe, we show that partially polarized FM order emerges with vH points of spin-minority bands far below the Fermi level.
+Remarkably, we discover a mechanism rooted in the interplay between CDW and magnetism that drives the vH points to the Fermi level and enables bond-ordered CDWs induced by inter-site Coulomb interactions.
+The ordered magnetic moments can be substantially enhanced at the onse of CDW transition, providing a plausible explanation for the experimental findings in FeGe \cite{PCDai-Nature22}.

-\textit{Model and mean-field theory.} - We consider the single-orbital $t$-$U$-$V_1$-$V_2$ model on the kagom\'e lattice
+\textit{Model and mean-field theory.} - We consider the effective single-orbital $t$-$U$-$V_1$-$V_2$ model on the kagom\'e lattice